5 DIY Mirrors to Beautify Your Home

 Square feature image showing snippets of five DIY Mirror Ideas.

-This Ribbon Wrapped Accent Mirror was the easiest of all of the DIY mirrors to make and I love the pattern.
-I purchased a Dollar Tree mirror, removed the frame, and wrapped a colorful ribbon around it.
+This ribbon-wrapped accent mirror was the easiest of all of the DIY mirrors to make, and I love the pattern.
+I purchased a Dollar Tree mirror, removed the frame, and wrapped it with a pretty ribbon.

 Dollar Store mirror shown after the frame was popped off and wrapped with pretty peach, blue and light brown hatch patterned ribbon to complete a beautiful new DIY mirror.